 The concepts can be organized into two categories: single mobile device with AR and two

-or more mobile devices with AR
+or more mobile devices with AR.

-, and Multi-User Support. (a) Linking and brushing supported by curved AR connections; (b) Ribbons between devices indicate the relative proportions; (c) Icon meta-visualizations reveal view relations; (d) AR bar chart summarizes calculated differences between views; (e) Merging two views in AR; (f) Personal and shared areas for collaborative activities;
+Visualizations, and Multi-User Support. (a) Linking and brushing supported by curved AR connections; (b) Ribbons between devices indicate the relative proportions; (c) Icon meta-visualizations reveal view relations; (d) AR bar chart summarizes calculated differences between views; (e) Merging two views in AR; (f) Personal and shared areas for collaborative activities;

 Prototype Application: Implemented Example Use Cases